osanstrong/arfc.github.io/manual/guides/blue_waters.md

 Have Prof Huff get you approved for Blue Waters!

 ## Step 2.
 Apply for Blue Waters
+You should recieve an email with a link to continue your validation process.
-Follow the link and fill out the application
+Follow the link and fill out the application.
-        You can either receive a virtual token or a physical token A Virutal token is done through your mobile device, and a physical token looks like this:
+        You can either receive a virtual token or a physical token.
+        A Virutal token is done through your mobile device, and a physical token looks like this: